Cities on the Hill

 The book analyzes why this coalition came together in the first place, and identifies important local institutions that help hold the national coalition together.
 It also puts the urban back in urban liberalism, helping us to consider why certain kinds of places (and maybe even the people who live there) are more disposed toward the policy and political dispositions we now call progressive liberalism.
 A fuller description of the book’s argument, approach, and scholarly contribution is here.

-The book is part of Oxford’s terrific series on Postwar American Political Development–check it out if you want to school up on our democracy.
+The book is part of Oxford’s terrific series on Postwar American Political Development–check it out if you want to school up on U.S. democracy.

 Working Families, Global Cities